polar-app/polar-app/content/docs/integrated-reader.md

 # Reading features

 Polar's reader supports state-of-the-art reading features, including text highlights, area highlights, and pagemarks.
 Please note, area highlights are currently not available for EPUB and captured web pages.
 We support different types of pagemarks and labels for pagemarks.
-See details <a href="https://getpolarized.io/docs/pagemarks.html" target="_blank">here</a>
+See details <a href="https://getpolarized.io/docs/pagemarks.html" target="_blank">here</a>.

+Polar supports multiple features for your annotations.
+This includes, direct edits, comments, flaschards from text highlights, automatic flashcards using AI, color changes, and tags for annotations to build a networked knowledge base.

+When creating flashcards manually, the annotation text is automatically becomes the back of the card.
+Both front and backend can be edited of course.

 # Annotation Sidebar